Cristian Jeandet

 Cristian Daniel Jeandet (born March 1, 1975) is a retired Argentine football striker.
-He retired in December 2015 after playing in 23 clubs and in the top-leagues of eight different countries: Argentina, Italy, FR Yugoslavia, Chile, Bolivia, Peru, Morocco and Venezuela.
+He retired in December 2015 after playing in 23 clubs and in the top leagues of eight countries: Argentina, Italy, FR Yugoslavia, Chile, Bolivia, Peru, Morocco and Venezuela.
 He is regarded along Lutz Pfannenstiel and Sebastián Abreu among the best known globetrotters.

 Career

 Beginnings and Newell's

 Born in Concordia, Entre Ríos, Argentina, he started playing in local side Estudiantes Concordia when he was 12.
 By his own words, he scored 60 goals in 23 games in first year, and 73 goals in 36 games in next one, receiving, an award as the recognition of the record of goals in youth levels, by then, at the city of Paraná, Entre Ríos.
 After that, Newell's Old Boys coach, Marcelo Bielsa, took him after trials.
 Jeandet spent 6 years at youth levels of Newell's, reaching promotion to the first team but without ever debuting in the league.
 Then what followed were loans, first six months to Ferrocaril de Concordia playing at Torneo Argentino A in 1995–96, but failed to qualify to final stage of the tournament, and next to same level club Patronato, in 1996–97, reaching with them the semi-finals.